 The project was completed in 12 weeks and launched in time for Christmas, 2015.

-Peter McVerry Trust's latest housing project is situated in Dublin 1.
+Peter McVerry Trust’s most recently completed re-use project is St Agatha’s Court, Dublin 1.